logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/uploading-testarchitect-test-results/manually-uploading-testarchitect-test-results-to-tfs/_index.md

             ![](/images/TA_Help/Images/WIQL_command_2.png)

             {{<tip>}} Click the question mark icon to see the typical syntax of a WIQL query.

--{{<note>}} TestArchitect only support **Rest API** option for Automatically uploading test results to TFS.
+    -   {{<note>}} TestArchitect only support **Rest API** option for Automatically uploading test results to TFS.
 3. In the **Build Number** box, specify a build number.

     ![](/images/TA_Help/Images/ug_MTM_build_number_enter.png)

     {{<note>}} **Build Number** field:

     -   It is a built-in field in both TestArchitect and TFS, used to represent the AUT build.
         -   If this field is empty, specify a value.
         -   If this test result's built-in field already has a value defined from a previous run, this field is automatically filled in and is non-modifiable.
     -   You only need to fill in this field, if you are using [TFS 2015 RTM](https://www.visualstudio.com/en-us/news/releasenotes/tfs2015-rtm-vs) \(Release to Manufacturing\) and/or earlier versions.
     {{<important>}} If your TestArchitect installation is integrated with Visual Studio Team Services, formerly known as Visual Studio Online, be aware that the **Build Number** field in Visual Studio Team Services is governed by a user-specified domain of values.
 That is, any build number supplied from TestArchitect must first exist in Visual Studio Team Services's list of allowable build numbers.

 4. Select the **Upload attachment\(s\) to Team Foundation Server** check box to upload the TestArchitect test result to selected TFS test cases as an HTML file attachment. \(Selectivity is determined by the field as follows\).